-Monica was dubbed Captain Marvel by the media after gaining her abilities, and using them to fight crime.
-It was a name she happily utilize and embraced.
+Monica was dubbed Captain Marvel by the media after gaining her abilities and using them to fight crime.
+It was a name she happily utilizes and embraced.
 After experimenting with her powers, she realized that her abilities were growing out of control, so she ventured to New York, in search of Reed Richards.
 Instead of meeting Richards, she met Spider-Man, who introduced her to the Avengers.
 Iron Man was able to assist her by using his power-suit to stabilize her fluctuating energy levels.

 Afterwards, she hung around and eventually became an Avenger.
 Monica served a lengthy stint with the Avengers and routinely became the team's leader.
 While attempting to save Marina Smallwood from mutating into a leviathan, she inadvertently crippled herself by exerting too much of her energy.

-Her powers were greatly depleted and she was forced to retire afterwards.
+Her powers were greatly depleted and she was forced to retire afterward.
 Monica's energy levels gradually returned to her, and she later rekindled her connection to the Avengers, briefly leading them a few more times before becoming a reserve member.